 Each generation has produced their own particular style of work, and Jon’s father, Alan, was the first to break with tradition by leaving the family pottery, undertaking a formal college training and entering the pottery industry as a designer.

 He later taught ceramics at Cardiff College of Art and worked collaboratively on work with Jon’s mother Ruth in the 1960s and 1970s.
-Some of their joint ceramic work is kept in the permanent collection at Aberystwyth University.
+Some of their joint ceramic work is kept in the permanent collection at V&A Ceramic Collection London and the National Museum of Wales, Cardiff.

 His animal forms still embody the same concern for form and profile that sustained him in the search for the ideal teapot, and he has transferred many of the elements that excited him in that development, combining classical strength with wit and humour.